epklein/epklein.github.io/_posts/2023Q1/2023-03-22-p-pc-balance.md

 - Chapters, engineering meetings, design sessions, etc., where engineers share knowledge across the company;
 - Another one is the Learning Day, a widespread practice where the team is released from its work backlog to use a full day (usually every other Friday) where they can study, practice, and experiment on the initiatives they want to develop themselves.

-Thats how we balance our production (P) and our production capability (PC).
+That's how we balance our production (P) and our production capability (PC).
 It is not a coincidence that I work among so many brilliant people.

 <br />